This simple and classic corned beef and cabbage is a hearty dinner that the whole family will love. It’s perfect for St. Patrick’s Day!

 How to Make Corned Beef and Cabbage

-Prep Corned Beef – This corned beef and cabbage recipe is so simple and uses just a handful of ingredients.
+Prep the Corned Beef – This corned beef and cabbage recipe is so simple and uses just a handful of ingredients.
 The first step is to prepare the corned beef.
-You’ll add it to a dutch oven or heavy stockpot.
-Next, sprinkle the seasoning packet on top, as well as some peppercorns and a few bay leaves.
+You’ll add it to a large dutch oven or heavy stockpot.
+Next, sprinkle the seasoning packet/ spices on top, as well as some peppercorns and a few bay leaves.

 Broth – Next, pour the beef broth or beef stock over the top of the corned beef.
 You’ll want the broth to mostly cover the meat so it can stay tender and juicy as it cooks.

-Cook – Bring the broth to a simmer and then cover the pot and let the meat cook for about 3 hours.
+Cook – Place the pot on the stove top and bring the broth to a simmer.
+Cover the pot and let the meat cook for about 3 hours.
 By the end of the cooking time, the meat will be very tender.

-Other Veggies – I like to add in the potatoes and carrots for a little variety, but feel free to add other root vegetables if you prefer, such as parsnips or turnips.
-If you cut all of your vegetables into bite-sized pieces, they should all cook in about the same amount of time.
+Other Veggies – I like to add in the potatoes and carrots for a little variety, but feel free to add other root vegetables if you prefer, such as onions, parsnips, or turnips.
+I like to use big carrots cut into slices, but you can use baby carrots to save time on chopping everything.
+If you cut all of your vegetables into uniform bite-sized pieces, they should all cook in about the same amount of time.
+Be sure not to cut them too small, otherwise, they will boil into mush.

-Slow Cooker – If you prefer to use your crock pot, here’s my recipe for Slow Cooker Corned Beef & Cabbage.
+Slow Cooker – If you prefer to use your slow cooker, here’s my recipe for Crock Pot Corned Beef & Cabbage.

 More Delicious Meat Recipes